TGB-Dev/IS-Contests/TGB Contest #1/README.md

 # TGB Contest #1

-Run `python ./get_prizes.py` to get the list of merchandise winners.
+Run the following command to get the list of merchandise winners.
 Seed is the total points of participants who ranked 1 to 5.

 ```bash